 This annual water quality report demonstrates Suburban's compliance with SWB and USEPA regulations.
 It also provides important information to the public about where drinking water comes from, how drinking water is regulated, and what types of contaminants may be in the drinking water.
-You will find charts on the following page, which summarize the results of our ongoing water-quality testing program.
+You will find charts on the following page, which summarize the results of comprehensive water quality testing program.
 Determine how the water quality in your area compares to government standards by finding the average values in the charts and comparing these values to the maximum contaminant level (MCL).
-Chemicals reported in the table were detected in the water by an independent accredited laboratory during 2014 or from the most recent tests.
+Chemicals reported in the table were detected in the water by independent accredited laboratories during 2015 or from the most recent tests.
 Most, but not all, of these chemicals occur naturally in the water.
-Some of these chemicals, however, are the result of industrial and agricultural contamination that occurred many decades ago.
+Some of these chemicals, however, are the result of water treatment processes or agricultural practices that occurred many decades ago.
 To help you understand what these test results mean, we have also included information about significant constituents, measurements, water quality definitions and advisories.